AndGarUMKC/Java-GUI-Database-Application/README.md

 ## Setup Instructions

-To set up the energy company simulation application on your development environment, follow these steps:
+To set up the energy company simulation application on your development environment, follow these steps or **(Follow the steps on the provide pdf file)**:

 1. Install the Eclipse IDE and MySQL Workbench on your system, if not already installed.